 India's power generation target is estimated to be 1,750 BUs in FY24, up from 1,624.15 BUs of actual generation in FY23.
 The total power consumption in India is 139.23 billion units as of June 2023.
 The growing energy requirement will require enhancement of installed power capacity.
 The installed power capacity in India is around 446.19 GW as of June 2024.
 Industrial sector is the largest consumer of energy consuming about 50% of the total commercial energy produced in the country followed by the transport sector.

-In FY24, India’s defence and aerospace sector achieved exports soaring to a record Rs.
-21,083 crore (US$ 2.53 billion).
-This represents a significant increase of 32.5% YoY.
-Defence sector Interim union budget 2023-24, the defence sector was allocated a budget of Rs.
-6.21 lakh crore (US$ 74.74 billion).
+Under Union budget FY26, the defence sector was allocated a budget of Rs.
+6.81 lakh crore (US$ 80.5 billion).
 In 2023, Defence Minister of India has called upon Indian and global industry leaders to support the government’s endeavour to design, develop and manufacture cutting-edge products, using critical technologies within India to attain complete ‘Aatmanirbharta’ in defence.
 The vision of the government is to achieve a turnover of US$ 25 billion including export of US$ 5 billion in Aerospace and Defence goods and services by 2025.
 Ministry of Defence released the fifth 'Positive Indigenisation List' comprising of 98 defence equipment to be manufactured locally in October 2023.
 With the notification of 164 additional items, the total number of indigenised items till December 2022 from 'Positive Indigenisation Lists' of the Department of Defence Production DDP stands at 2,736, worth an import substitution value of Rs.
 2,570 crore (US$ 312.5 million).
 The government has also announced 2 dedicated Defence Industrial Corridors in the States of Tamil Nadu and Uttar Pradesh to act as clusters of defence manufacturing that leverage existing infrastructure, and human capital.

-Machine tools - The Indian machine tool market size reached US$ 1.5 billion in 2023 and is expected to reach US$ 3.2 billion by 2032, exhibiting a growth rate (CAGR) of 8.2% during 2024-32.
+Machine tools - The machine tools market is expected to reach US$ 3.4 billion by FY32 from current level of Rs.
+14,372 crore (US$ 1.7 billion), exhibiting a growth rate (CAGR) of 7.8% during 2024-32.
 The growing prominence of automation across numerous manufacturing processes, to enhance their productivity and meet quality standards, is currently driving the India machine tools market.

 Material handling equipment - The India Automated Material Handling market size is estimated at US$ 1.47 billion in 2024, and is expected to reach US$ 2.66 billion by 2029, growing at a CAGR of 12.70% during the forecast period (2024-2029).
 The Indian material handling sector has observed a momentous growth in recent years due to rising investment in infrastructure development, increased demand for higher automation, and safe working practices in the manufacturing area.